nsubrahm/launcher/README.md

 ## EC2 installation

-The diagram below shows the topology to install Maintenance Mitra application on the on-premises server.
+The diagram below shows the topology to install Maintenance Mitra application on an EC2 instance.

 ![ec2](png/ec2.png)